ishtatann/SpaceTradersUnitySDK/docs/ContractsApi.md

 # **DeliverContract**
 > DeliverContract200Response DeliverContract (string contractId, DeliverContractRequest deliverContractRequest = null)

-Deliver Contract
+Deliver Cargo to Contract

-Deliver cargo on a given contract.
+Deliver cargo to a contract.
+In order to use this API, a ship must be at the delivery location (denoted in the delivery terms as `destinationSymbol` of a contract) and must have a number of units of a good required by this contract in its cargo.
+Cargo that was delivered will be removed from the ship's cargo.

 ### Example
 ```csharp